Cynthia McKinney: Anti-war and human rights legislation

 Until 2000, McKinney served on the House International Relations Committee, where she was the highest-ranking Democrat on the Human Rights Subcommittee.
 McKinney worked on legislation to stop conventional weapons transfers to governments that are undemocratic or fail to respect human rights.

 On November 18, 2005, McKinney was one of only three House members to vote for H.R.
-571, introduced by House Armed Services Committee chairman Duncan Hunter, chairman of the Armed Services Committee, on which McKinney sat.
+571, introduced by Duncan Hunter, chairman of the House Armed Services Committee, on which McKinney sat.
 Hunter, a Republican, offered this resolution calling for an immediate withdrawal of U.S. forces in Iraq in place of John Murtha's H.J.Res.
 73, which called for redeployment "at the earliest possible date."
 In her prepared statement, McKinney accused the Republicans of "trying to set a trap for the Democrats.
 A 'no' vote for this Resolution will obscure the fact that there is strong support for withdrawal of US forces from Iraq ...
 In voting for this bill, let me be perfectly clear that I am not saying the United States should exit Iraq without a plan.
 I agree with Mr. Murtha that security and stability in Iraq should be pursued through diplomacy.
 I simply want to vote 'yes' to an orderly withdrawal from Iraq."